3vilcookie/onair/README.md

 6|Switch|1|-|Switch to hold a hotkey 7|Pushbutton|1|-|Button to do traditional _push to talk_

 The Arduino must support the keyboard library (`keyboard.h`).
-The Arduino Nano for example does not.
+The Arduino Nano for example has not such support.

 ## Circuit